adapap/HRM-Compiler/README.md

 `hrm <level> <source path>`
 - Level is the in-game level number you want to test for
-- Source path is the location of the code copied from/to be pasted into the game
+- Source path is the location of the code copied from/to be pasted into the game `comments --decode <path | text>`
+- Path to base64-encoded HRM comment file, or as text
+- Generates an image `out.png` visualizing the comment `comments --encode <text>`
+- Encodes up to 26 characters of UPPERCASE characters to generate a comment
+- Writes encoded form to stdout

 ## Features
 - Complete compiler for the Human Resource Machine (HRM) language
+- Debugging tools for developing the compiler
-- Levels 1-10 with deterministic testing (differs from in-game tests, but covers all possible edge cases)
+- Levels 1-22* with deterministic testing (differs from in-game tests, but covers all possible edge cases)
-- Encoding and decoding of the comment system using drawings (encoding WIP)
+- Encoding and decoding of the comment system using drawings